tomtenniscourt/Dad-Joke-Generator/README.md

 Bugs

-As mentioned previously, there was a case where was unable to get the checkboxes to properly listen to the user interactions, and this persisted even after It appeared that I had solved the issues.
+As mentioned previously, there was a case where I was unable to get the checkboxes to properly listen to the user interactions, and this persisted even after It appeared that I had solved the issues.
 Thankfully, it seems to be fixed for now.

 Future Improvements